Smartling/ios-context-framework/README.md

 # Smartling Context Capturing Library

+**Note: this library is incomptable with the latest version of iOS.
+Smartling will be releasing an updated context capture framework with improved string matching capabilities.**

 Captures context from a native iOS application and uploads it to Smartling's translation management system.
 Check out a [demo video](https://drive.google.com/file/d/0B1aq7yx63dc1RlJySmcyQ3BxR0E/view?usp=sharing) and see instructions below.

 ## Translation Context for iOS